bestmomo/laravel5-3-example/README.md

 It's an upgrade of [this repository](https://github.com/bestmomo/laravel5-example) for Laravel 5.3 with big code cleaning and refactoring and application tests.

+For a Laravel 5.5 new great example [it's there](https://github.com/bestmomo/laravel5-5-example).

 ### Installation (the slow way) ###

 * type `git clone https://github.com/bestmomo/laravel5-3-example.git projectname` to clone the repository